 Little Melton Primary receives funding directly to the school from the Local Authority to support the needs of learners with SEN. This is described in an SEN memorandum.

-Top up funding can also be applied for to the Local Authority on a termly basis.
-They provide 3 tiers of funding linked to assessed need.
+Additional top up funding can also be applied for to the Local Authority on a termly basis.